JustAPenguin9/AoCF-Boxes/README.md

 Web app made to draw the hitboxes and hurtboxes for *Touhou Hyouibana ~ Antinomy of Common Flowers* developed by Tasofro.

+## ⚠️ THIS HAS BEEN REPACED BY [BOXES 2](https://github.com/JustAPenguin9/AoCF-Boxes-2) ⚠️
+please use that instead

 ## To use

 **CLONE THIS REPOSITORY ALONG SIDE ALL OF THE SPITE FOLDERS**